Logical blocks for fault-tolerant topological quantum computation: Appendix

 \textbf{Logical membranes.} Logical membranes correspond to representative logical operators being tracked through the surface codes at each timestep.
-To obtain the logical operator that the membrane corresponds to at time slice $\tau \in \{0,1,\ldots,T\}$, we take the restriction of membrane to the subcomplex between times $0\leq z\leq \tau$ and take its boundary---this will give a set of Primal/Dual/PrimalDual labels on edges that corresponds to the representative logical Pauli operator at that time interval, as depicted Fig.~\ref{figToricCode}.
+To obtain the logical operator that the membrane corresponds to at time slice $\tau \in \{0,1,\ldots,T\}$, we take the restriction of a membrane to the subcomplex between times $0\leq z\leq \tau$ and take its boundary---this will give a set of Primal/Dual/PrimalDual labels on edges that corresponds to the representative logical Pauli operator at that time interval, as depicted in Fig.~\ref{figToricCode}.
 Components of a membrane in a plane of constant time correspond to stabilizer measurements that must be multiplied to give the equivalent representative on that slice (and thus their outcome is used to determine the Pauli frame).
-Recall, the membrane can locally be of primal type, dual type, or a composite primal-dual type, meaning when their projection on a single time-slice corresponds to a primal ($X$-type), dual ($Z$-type), or composite ($Y$-type) logical string operator.
+Recall that the membrane can locally be of primal type, dual type, or a composite primal-dual type, meaning when their projection on a single time slice corresponds to a primal ($X$-type), dual ($Z$-type), or composite ($Y$-type) logical string operator.

-We remark that in FBQC the symmetry between space and time is restored, as there is no natural direction of time.
-This means the fusions may be performed in any order; layer by layer (following the surface code analogy), or in a rastering pattern as in Ref.~\cite{bombin2021interleaving}.
-This decoupling of `simulated time' corresponding to the passage of time that logical qubits experience, and the `physical time' corresponding to the order in which physical operations are undertaken presents additional flexibility of FBQC.
+In FBQC the symmetry between space and time is restored, as there is no natural direction of time.
+This means that the fusions may be performed in any order; layer by layer (following the surface code analogy) or in a rastering pattern as in Ref.~\cite{bombin2021interleaving}.
+This decoupling of ``simulated time'' corresponding to the passage of time that logical qubits experience, and the ``physical time'' corresponding to the order in which physical operations are undertaken presents additional flexibility in FBQC.

+We remark that one can intuitively map between the different models of computation using ZX instruments of the diagrammatic ZX calculus~\cite{bombin2023unifying}.